kiran-acharya/Udacity/Make-Effective-Data-Visualization-master/README.md

 Feedback C:
 >I did not need any of the narration to support the visuals/plots, it was clear at first glance My take away would be although narration was quite to point.

+After a few feedbacks, The order of categories was changed a bit anf left handed players are now kept on left side and right handed on right, this makes sense and also makes the visualization mode intuitive
+Also based on feedback, tooltips that show the median values appear when hovering the boxes with the mouse pointer.
+Additionally, the performance and names of the outliers appear when hovering the outlier circles.

 ## Resources
 ### Baseball resources: